josehomero/Rock-Paper-Scissors/README.md

 ## Summary

-This project solitified things I have learned with JacaScript, specifically targeting elements within an if statement.
+This project solidified things I have learned with JacaScript, specifically targeting elements within an if statement.
 This project also gave me a taste of implementing CSS and styling.

-It didn't take as long as I thought it would but it showed me how much I've started to retain in my journey as a Software-Developer.

 ## Author